Pearl Pu

-Pearl Pu is a Chinese-born Swiss computer scientist.
+Pearl Pu is a Chinese-born Swiss computer scientist known for her work on human-computer interaction with Artificial Intelligence systems, starting with work on using case-based reasoning for intelligent Computer-aided design.

+Career

 After completing her Ph.D. from the University of Pennsylvania, she obtained the Research Initiation Award (known as the Career Award) from NSF before moving to Switzerland.
 She has been a faculty member and senior scientist at École Polytechnique Fédérale de Lausanne, where she founded the Human-Computer Interaction Group in 2000.

 In 1997, she co-founded the company, Iconomic Systems SA, known for the development of an agent-based paradigm for travel e-commerce and was chairperson until its sale to i:FAO in 2001.
 She spent 6 months each as visiting scholar at Stanford University in 2001 and at the Hong Kong University of Science and Technology in 2010.

-Work

-Pu is noted for her work on human-computer interaction with Artificial Intelligence systems, starting with work on using case-based reasoning for intelligent Computer-aided design.
-Her work showed how to use visualization and explanation to make users understand and trust Artificial Intelligence.
-She pioneered methods for obtaining accurate user preferences through dialogue-based recommender systems, and developed in particular the example-critiquing paradigm.
-She showed how behavior recommendation systems can make use of interventions to convince people to adopt healthier lifestyles.

-Pu's most cited work is on how to evaluate human-centric recommender systems and in particular the ResQue model she developed in 2010.
-According to Google Scholar, her publications were cited a total of 7580 times as of January 2022.
+Pu has developed methods for obtaining accurate user preferences through dialogue-based recommender systems.